camunda/camunda-docs-manual/content/update/minor/712-to-713/_index.md

 1. Check [Version Compatibility Matrix]({{< ref "/user-guide/spring-boot-integration/version-compatibility.md" >}})
 2. Update **Spring Boot Starter** and, when required, Spring Boot versions in your `pom.xml`.
 3. Remove the Camunda BPM version from your `pom.xml` in case you overrode it before (e.g. when using the enterprise version or a patch release).

+## REST API: Changed Default Application Path

+With this release, the context path of the Spring Boot REST API Starter changed.
+The change aligns the application path with all other Camunda BPM distributions.

+Old Application Path: `/rest`\
+New Application Path: `/engine-rest`

+If you want to change the application path back to the old one, please see the documentation about the [Spring Boot Starter REST API].

+[Spring Boot Starter REST API]: {{< ref "/user-guide/spring-boot-integration/rest-api.md" >}}

 # External Task Client Update